MicrosoftDocs/azure-devops-docs/docs/extend/develop/service-endpoints.md

 ## Tutorial Overview

-This tutorial walks through developing a service endpoint by creating an example extension for Team Services that includes:
+This tutorial walks through developing a service endpoint by creating an example extension for VSTS that includes:
 -	A custom service endpoint with data sources.
 This enables a build task or dashboard widget to call a REST endpoint on the service/server defined by the endpoint.
 -	A build task which defines 2 properties: The service endpoint & a picklist which has values populated from the REST endpoint data source.